-A brief history of a rebellion against the Soviet government.
+A brief history of a rebellion against the Soviet government in the GDR.

 Many people have heard of the uprisings in Hungary in 1956 and Czechoslovakia in 1968.
 The 1953 East Germany rebellion was an earlier example of the working class resistance to Bolshevik domination, which saw party bureaucrats and cops strung up and a nationwide network of workers councils springing up spontaneously.